-Due to the midterm results presented in AgFIT's initial evaluation, the extension and expansion of VCE's AgFIT pilot was instituted in Rulemaking 22-07-005 on August 15, 2023.
-The expansion of AgFIT, called Pilot 1, was formally approved in D.24-01-032.
-The expansion allowed for the inclusion of other agriculture sector end uses outside of irrigation, permitted the enrollment of customers throughout PG&E's service territory, as well as the extended the operation of the program until 2027.
+Somewhat due to the midterm results presented in AgFIT's initial evaluation, the extension and expansion of VCE's AgFIT pilot was instituted in Rulemaking 22-07-005 on August 15, 2023.
+The expansion of AgFIT, called HFP Pilot 1, was formally approved in D.24-01-032.
+The expansion allowed for the inclusion of other agriculture sector end uses outside of irrigation, permitted the enrollment of customers throughout PG&E's service territory, as well as the extended the operation of the program until December 31, 2027.
+HFP Pilot 1 has no enrollment cap, but PG&E set goals to enroll 50 MW into the pilot across its service territory.
+While there is no enrollment cap to limit participation, there are limited incentives available for automation technology and software.

-5.3.1 Pricing Methodology
+5.4 Pricing Methodology

-As stated in D. 21-12-015, AgFIT is a dynamic hourly tariff, with week-ahead projections that are integrated with pump automation controllers.
-Non-generation and non-delivery costs are recovered through existing rate structures, but all other costs are collected using a marginal rate design.
+As stated in D. 21-12-015, AgFIT was a dynamic hourly tariff, with week-ahead projections that were integrated with pump automation controllers.
+Non-generation and non-delivery costs were recovered through existing rate structures, but all other costs are collected using a marginal rate design.